amilanir/Advanced-Lane-Finding/README.md

 Overview
 ---

-This projects takes findindng lanses in a videos sream to the next step.
-This will tackele finding lanes in a curved road.
-This advanced lane-finding algorithm using distortion correction, image rectification, color transforms, and gradient thresholding.
+This project takes findindng lanses in a videos stream to the next step.
+This will tackle finding lanes in a curved road.
+This advanced lane-finding algorithm uses distortion correction, image rectification, color transforms, and gradient thresholding.
 Identified lane curvature and vehicle displacement.
 Overcame environmental challenges such as shadows and pavement changes uses computer vision techniques to identify lane boundaries and compute the estimate the radius of curvature given a frame of video of the road.

 To achieve this, the following steps are taken: